s-bashar/s-bashar.github.io/_projects/SHA256_Bitcoin_RTL/index.md

    - This significantly reduces the time to evaluate a batch of nonces versus purely serial designs.\

-## W Buffer as Shift Register:

-   - The message schedule array w[16] is implemented as a manually shifted buffer, updated each cycle using an explicit for-loop.

-   - This avoids BRAM inference and allows the schedule to evolve cleanly across clock cycles, simplifying synthesis and improving resource predictability for ASIC/FPGA mapping.

 ## Optimization

 The first 19 words are always the same and each header+nonce message to be hashed is split into two blocks.